.: TAMMIE – Former Jehovah’s Witness Pioneer

 In a small east Texas town, a little girl sat crying on a stump in the woods.
 She had just been to the local Methodist church and found out that if she’s not a good girl, she will burn forever in a Lake of Fire.
 She looked up to heaven in anguished disbelief and cried out, “God, if you are real, I want to know why you would ever burn people in hell?”
 Years passed and the little girl grew up, fell in love and got engaged.
-She was introduced to her soon to be father-in-law whose first words to her were, “Young lady, do you know that God has a name and it is ‘Jehovah’?”
-Then, he told her what she wanted to hear—that hell was not hot.
+She was introduced to her soon-to-be father-in-law whose first words to her were, “Young lady, do you know that God has a name, and it is ‘Jehovah’?”
+Then, he told her what she wanted to hear — that hell was not hot.
 These were the answers she had been looking for so many years ago on when she sat on that stump in the woods.

-This was my mother and this is how she became the unwitting victim of cult mind control.
-She was baptized into the Watchtower organization when I was barely 2 years old.
+This was my mother, and this is how she became the unwitting victim of cult mind control.
+She was baptized into the Watchtower organization when I was barely two years old.
 My dad was soon to follow.
 He served the Watchtower as an accounts servant until they began the elder arrangement.
-My father was appointed as an elder and remained an elder until the year 1999 when a dispute between he and other elders concerning his grandson (my son) led to his “stepping down.”
+My father was appointed as an elder and remained an elder until the year 1999, when a dispute between he and other elders concerning his grandson (my son) led to his “stepping down.”
 Publicly he said he was stepping down in order to devote more time to pioneering (spending an average of 90 hours a month in the door-to-door discipleship work).
 He was a full-time pioneer at the time, and as far as I know, still is.

 Jehovah’s Witnesses obey a group of men known as “The Governing Body.”
 These men claim to be God’s channel of communication to people on earth.
 They believe only they can interpret the Word of God accurately and only 144,000 of their most elite are eligible for heavenly life.
 Questioning the authority of the “Governing Body” is simply unforgivable.

-In my 30’s, I began to pioneer.
-I was a religious zealot and looked scornfully at anyone too lazy to pursue the “Truth,” as we called it, in the same manner I did.
+In my 30s, I began to pioneer.
+I was a religious zealot and looked scornfully at anyone too lazy to pursue the “truth,” as we called it, in the same manner I did.
 I had to judge others pretty severely in order to feel good about myself.
 Something in me always knew my hard work was never good enough, but in the moments I spent comparing myself to others, I would feel a tiny reprieve from the constant guilt.
 I wanted to believe I was doing all I could to please God and obliging Him to protect me through the battle of Armageddon.
 Still, the very best I could hope for was to die while in the door-to-door ministry or in the process of refusing a blood transfusion.
 That’s the closest any Witness gets to a guarantee of getting into the “new world,” the paradise earth.
 This is the hope most Jehovah’s Witnesses look forward to since heaven only has room for 144,000.
 Once you make it to the “new world,” then you have to go without any major sin for 1,000 years and then you have to be tested again to see if you deserve eternal life.
 Even if you pass all the tests, there is no hope of lasting security.
 If you pass the test, you will only win “perfection” which is supposed to greatly reduce your risk of sinning again and being permanently destroyed.

-My faith started to wane when I had a miscarriage and I could never reconcile that my baby would have no resurrection according to Jehovah’s Witness beliefs.
+My faith started to wane when I had a miscarriage, and I could never reconcile that my baby would have no resurrection according to Jehovah’s Witness beliefs.
 Also, I did not see it as outright rebellion at the time, but I secretly rejected the Jehovah’s Witness idea that Jesus was not my Mediator.
-I also remember a prayer just before the time of Memorial when I was really searching for the love of God and I distinctly remember standing in my kitchen and begging God to help me understand what kind of love would allow Him to give up His Son as a sacrifice for people who didn’t even know Him.
+I also remember a prayer just before the time of Memorial when I was really searching for the love of God, and I distinctly remember standing in my kitchen and begging God to help me understand what kind of love would allow Him to give up His Son as a sacrifice for people who didn’t even know Him.

-I was persuasive enough to lead 5 people to the point of baptism.
-I reported a monthly average of 10 Bible studies and placed 100’s of pieces of literature.
+I was persuasive enough to lead five people to the point of baptism.
+I reported a monthly average of ten Bible studies and placed hundreds of pieces of literature.
 I read and studied the organization’s material to an extent that I was able to argue the doctrine better than any elder I knew, and this by their own admission.
 I gave “talks” and “demonstrations” at nearly every ministry school and service meeting; so much so that I suffered nervous stomach aches nearly every Tuesday night.
 But I had a gift for argumentation and had been used on the stage frequently since the age of seven.
 My own son began in the ministry school when he was only five.
 I guess you could say I was one of the chief Jehovah’s Witness among Jehovah’s Witnesses and our family the “exemplary Jehovah’s Witness family,” but despite all my hard work, I was desperately lonely, empty and longing for something, but I didn’t know what.
 My mother sensed this in me and used to say; “Girl, why are you so driven?”
 As a Jehovah’s Witness, I received a “conditional” kind of love and acceptance.
 It is no surprise that this is the kind of love I brought to my marriage, and it is no surprise that my marriage fell apart after 20 years.

 I took a secular job and began noticing Christian people who acted more like Christians than some of my Jehovah’s Witness’ acquaintances.
 I was impressed with how a woman brought her Bible to work and actually read it during her lunch hour.
-Another man showed me unusual kindness by inviting me to see his family perform in the Christmas pageant at his church, and giving me a Christmas present when I barely even knew him.
-I had never heard the expression, “Daily Devotional,” but another woman in the office asked if she could begin sending them to me.
+Another man showed me unusual kindness by inviting me to see his family perform in the Christmas pageant at his church and giving me a Christmas present when I barely even knew him.
+I had never heard the expression “daily devotional,” but another woman in the office asked if she could begin sending them to me.
 When I saw these were only verses from the Bible, I wondered why I had been warned all my life not to read other people’s religious materials.
 I observed these people’s lives, how they really lived what they believed, and I began to wonder why a God of love wanted to kill these people at Armageddon.
 Was God really so cruel, wanting to destroy these people who obviously love Him, just because they are not Jehovah’s Witnesses?
 This bothered me, but being so good at avoiding conflict, I shelved these disquieting thoughts until I met someone who forced me to take them off the shelf.

 I began dating a Baptist man.
 After attending some of my meetings at the Kingdom Hall, he believed I was involved in a cult.
 He tried to convince me, but I would not listen.
 I threw away anything he brought me that spoke against the Witnesses.
-He tried to show me scriptures that disproved my beliefs, and when I could not refute them with my normal Jehovah’s Witnesses rhetoric, I became frustrated and angry with God for allowing other Bibles to exist with the wrong words in them, words that contradicted my trustworthy New World Translation Bible printed by the Watchtower Society.
+He tried to show me Scriptures that disproved my beliefs, and when I could not refute them with my normal Jehovah’s Witnesses rhetoric, I became frustrated and angry with God for allowing other Bibles to exist with the wrong words in them, words that contradicted my trustworthy New World Translation Bible printed by the Watchtower Society.

 During this time, I transferred to a job where I worked with a Baptist woman who was married to a Jehovah’s Witness.
 She invited me to a Bible study in someone’s house.
-I only accepted her invitation, so I could prove to her how wrong she was and hopefully get her to convert to Jehovah’s Witness like her husband.
+I only accepted her invitation so I could prove to her how wrong she was and hopefully get her to convert to Jehovah’s Witness like her husband.
 I was not prepared for what I encountered at that Bible study.
 I heard how God had been answering these women’s prayers.
 This was impossible since I “knew” God would only answer Witness prayers because Witnesses are the only ones who call God by his name “Jehovah.”
-Then, they watched a video where a description was given of a woman who one day knew she was secure in knowing where she would be for eternity and how the next day she wasn’t sure.
+Then, they watched a video where a description was given of a woman who one day knew she was secure in knowing where she would be for eternity and how the next day, she wasn’t sure.
 This hit me so hard because it described my whole life.
-I cried all the way home and asked God that if there was a way I could “know” for sure that I would not die at Armageddon and if He would please reveal it to me.
+I cried all the way home and asked God that if there was a way I could know, for sure, that I would not die at Armageddon and if He would please reveal it to me.